heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 GitHub is a web-based Git repository hosting service.
 It provides all the features of Git, plus some additional features.

-It is the most popular Git repository hosting service, with more than 65 million repositories, a home for many open source projects and a place where many companies host their private repositories.
+It is the most popular Git repository hosting service, with more than 372 million repositories (January 2023), a home for many open source projects and a place where many companies host their private repositories.

 ### Social platform